Can you be allergic to local anaesthetic?

 - Some dentists tell their patients beforehand that the injection contains adrenaline and that they will feel an increase in heart rate, which is not dangerous.
 This can actually be helpful, because it prepares people for the possibility that they’ll feel their heart beat faster.
 Better still, one can attribute any adrenaline rush to the drug, rather than to anxiety.
 For these reasons, some people find knowing about the adrenaline in the injection helpful.
 Unfortunately, this technique can also backfire and make people panic instead!

-If you are concerned about a local anaesthetic overdose:
+Tips for Coping if you are concerned about an overdose:

 - An overdose is only really a concern when you are having a lot of dental work done in one go, especially when it’s in all 4 quarters of your mouth (upper and lower left and right).